Spin-wave Talbot effect in thin ferromagnetic film

 In order to obtain an analytical expression for the intensity distribution of the waves after passing through a periodic, infinitesimally thin diffraction grating, we start with writing \cite{talbot-lau} the transformation equation at the grating in $z = 0$:

 where $\psi(x,z)$ represents incident wave and $t(x)$ is a periodic grating transmission function.
 The term $z=-0$ means the coordinate $z=0$ at the incidence side of the diffraction grating, and $z=+0$ similarly means the coordinate $z=0$ at the transmission side of the grating.
-Under the assumptions that the one-dimensional periodic structure has an infinite length along the $x$-axis and the incident beam is a plane wave propagating along the normal towards the grating, the transmittance of the diffraction grating, $t(x)$, can be defined as
+Under assumptions that the one-dimensional periodic structure has an infinite length along the $x$-axis and the incident beam is a plane wave propagating along the normal towards the grating, the transmittance of the diffraction grating, $t(x)$, can be defined as

-The function $t(x)$ is so-called rectangular function, which has ,,binary'' nature, i.e., a plane wave passes through the structure, when its transparent parts are illuminated, with the maximum value ($t(x)=1$), and do not pass through it when its opaque parts are illuminated ($t(x) = 0$).
+Formula (\ref{Eq:tx}) is so-called rectangular function, which means it has a ,,binary'' nature, \textit{i.e.}, a plane wave passes through the structure, when its transparent parts are illuminated, with the maximum value ($t(x)=1$), and do not pass through it when its opaque parts are illuminated ($t(x) = 0$).
 For the unlimited ($\mbox{max}|n|=\infty$) rectangular function along the $x$-axis, components of the Fourier decomposition $A_n$ are described by the formulas:

-\\ where $\mbox{sinc}(w)=\mbox{sin}w/w$, and
+where $\mbox{sinc}(w)=\mbox{sin}w/w$, and